Thandi Modise: NA Speaker: 2019–2021

-Defence Minister: 2021–
+Defence Minister: 2021–2024

 On 5 August 2021, President Cyril Ramaphosa appointed Modise to his cabinet as Minister of Defence and Military Veterans.
 Her appointment was part of a cabinet reshuffle which saw her swap positions with former Defence Minister Nosiviwe Mapisa-Nqakula and which was partly intended to reinvigorate the so-called security cluster of ministries following an episode of serious civil unrest.
+She served in the office until the 2024 general election, when she lost her seat in the National Assembly as a result of the ANC's decline in electoral support.

+Hostage crisis

 On the evening of 14 October 2021, Modise was at a hotel in Pretoria when she was held hostage by a group of military veterans calling themselves the Liberation Struggle War Veterans.
 She was detained with 25 others, including her deputy, Thabang Makwetla, and the Minister in the Presidency, Mondli Gungubele.
 The veterans demanded a meeting with President Ramaphosa and reparations for their role in the anti-apartheid struggle.
 After almost three hours, members of the Special Task Force entered the hotel, freeing the hostages and making dozens of arrests.
 The National Prosecuting Authority charged 53 people with kidnapping and suggested that it might add terrorism-related charges, but in May 2022 the case was withdrawn.

-Career in the ANC

-ANC Women's League

-Modise served as a member of the National Executive Committee of the ANC Women's League from 1991 until December 1993, when she was elected deputy president of the league.
-She held that position for two terms until 2003.
-Additionally, towards the end of her second term, in April 2003, Winnie Madikizela-Mandela resigned as ANC Women's League president and Modise stepped in as acting president.
-Modise subsequently launched a campaign to succeed Madikizela-Mandela permanently, but, in a heated contest, she was defeated in August 2003 by league secretary-general Nosiviwe Mapisa-Nqakula, who beat her by 528 votes.
+ANC National Executive Committee

-On 16 March 2022, the National Working Committee of the ANC appointed Modise to lead a task team to assess the status of the ANC Women's League ahead of the party's next national elective conference in December 2022.
+On 16 March 2022, the National Working Committee of the ANC appointed Modise to lead a task team to assess the status of the ANC Women's League, which at the time was in disarray.
 Controversially, Modise recommended that the mainstream party should disband the incumbent leadership of the league, at that time headed by Bathabile Dlamini.